jasontamez/PF2/_json/MATH.md

 - `getObjectsInputs(name1,name2)` (all inputs named "name1" or "name2")
 - `getObjectsBonusesTagged((stat:strength))` (all bonuses tagged "stat:strength")
 - `getObjectsScoresInCategoryWithTypeAll((attribute),(basic,physical))` (all scores in category "attribute" with both types "basic" and "physical")

+You can how many scores/inputs/bonuses match a condition by using `count` instead of `getObjects`:

+- `countInputsInCategory`
+- `countInputsTagged`
+- `countInputsTaggedAll`
+- `countInputsWithType`
+- `countInputsWithTypeAll`
+- `countInputsTaggedWithType`
+- `countInputsTaggedWithTypeAll`
+- `countInputsTaggedAllWithType`
+- `countInputsTaggedAllWithTypeAll`
+- `countInputsInCategoryTagged`
+- `countInputsInCategoryTaggedAll`
+- `countInputsInCategoryWithType`
+- `countInputsInCategoryWithTypeAll`
+- `countInputsInCategoryTaggedWithType`
+- `countInputsInCategoryTaggedWithTypeAll`
+- `countInputsInCategoryTaggedAllWithType`
+- `countInputsInCategoryTaggedAllWithTypeAll`

 ### Using multiple results